ices-eg/WKPHM/README.md

 #table(Acanth_arm$Presence) # See how many presences (1) and absences (0) there are in the data
 ```

+Next the entire set of data points were mapped to show the distribution
+of presences and absences.
+(Note that I split the code to insert the
+figures throughout the document, mostly so it would produce hard copies
+of the figures themselves as .png files.)

 ``` r
 #IMPORT A BASEMAP AND TRANSFORM TO A NICER PROJECTION FOR THE NORTH ATLANTIC
 bg = ne_countries(scale = "medium",  returnclass = "sf")